kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 ## Is π really 22/7?

-Is $\pi$ really equal to $\frac{22}{7}$, as it has been drummed into our heads at school?
+Is $\pi$ really equal to $\frac{22}{7}$, as has been drummed into our heads at school?

 The answer is a qualified "Yes and No".

 "Yes", because, thanks to Archimedes, $\frac{22}{7}$ is an overestimate for $\pi$ that has survived for nineteen centuries, and served us well in all this time.
 Whenever, more accuracy was desired, we could always press into service a slightly better rational approximation, like [$\frac{355}{113}$](https://en.wikipedia.org/wiki/Mil%C3%BC).

-"No", because an irrational number like $\pi$ cannot ever be expressed _exactly_ within the confines of a finite numerical representation.
+"No", because an irrational number like $\pi$ can never be expressed _exactly_ within the confines of a finite numerical representation.
 Consequently, we use rational approximations, or a decimal representation, at the accuracy desired for our practical purposes.

 Philosophically speaking, $\pi$ can only be represented, truly as it is, by a _symbol_, not by digits.

 Geometry might have given birth to $\pi$, but it alone does not confine $\pi$.
 This number is a free citizen of all mathematics and can roam the entire domain.
-How mathematicians became aware of the ubiquity of $\pi$, and what riches have accrued as a result, will engage us in our second blog on $\pi$, entitled "The Wonder that is Pi".
+How mathematicians became aware of the ubiquity of $\pi$, and what riches have accrued as a result, will engage us in our second blog on $\pi$, entitled ["The Wonder that is Pi"]().

 ## To explore further